collier-watkins/wireguard-vpn-example/README.md

    _If you need help with that, ask.
 Instructions specific to your router._

 ## Server
-1. Install wireguard on whatever device your server will be on.
+1. Install wireguard server on whatever device your server will be on.
 For Debian/Ubuntu/Mint:

 `sudo apt install wireguard`